IvanStankov12/ivan-de-martino-copy-01/content/pages/index.md

   - section_id: about
     type: section_content
     title: About
+    content: >
-    content: "\U0001F47E Video games have been in my life for a long time, that is the reason I want help with my digital marketing skills to grow the video game industry.
-I know that digital marketing is a fundamental piece.\n\n"
+      Video games have been in my life for a long time, that is the reason I want help with my digital marketing skills to grow the video game industry.
+I know that digital marketing is a fundamental piece.
     actions:
       - label: Contact Me
         url: /contact